Infrastructure

 Production-Proven Results

-Modal powers cloud infrastructure for over 10,000 teams, demonstrating enterprise-scale reliability for AI workloads.
-The platform's custom-built infrastructure includes:
+Modal powers cloud infrastructure for over 10,000 teams, including notable AI companies:

-• Multi-cloud capacity pool: Hardware pooled across major cloud providers for reliable GPU access without quotas or reservations
+• Multi-cloud capacity pool: Deep CPU and GPU capacity across major cloud providers ensures availability without reservations

-Best For: Teams building AI applications that need secure code execution at scale with GPU acceleration, especially those requiring enterprise compliance and production-grade reliability.
+Best For: Teams building AI agents that need secure code execution at scale with CPU and/or GPU compute for ML inference, model fine-tuning, or compute-intensive analysis, especially those seeking production-grade infrastructure with proven enterprise scale.

 2. E2B

 E2B specializes in secure sandboxes for AI agents, focusing on ephemeral code execution with Firecracker microVM isolation.
-The platform supports cold starts, making it well-suited for interactive agent workflows.
+E2B publicly highlights broad Fortune 100 adoption.

 Core Capabilities

-• Firecracker microVMs: Hardware-level isolation for running untrusted AI-generated code with strong security boundaries
+• Firecracker microVMs: Hardware-level isolation providing dedicated kernel per sandbox for running untrusted AI-generated code

 • Multi-language SDKs: Support for Python and TypeScript/JavaScript integration patterns